 White, blue and tan

-The Club is proud of its tradition of accepting Tenterfields to re-house.
+The Club is willing to re-house Tenterfields.
 Members often take on dogs that are handed in for a variety of reasons and all find new loving homes.
-Each year the club holds two sausage sizzles to raise funds for (i) junior handlers and (ii) a dog rescue organisation that is run by volunteers.
-These sausage sizzles usually raise $1000 each.

 Tenterfield Terriers are a big talent in a little package.
 They are the ideal house dog, they love being with the family, need little room indoors and can adapt to a small yard.